 Figure 5.1.1 shows the four quarter rolling average length of time taken between a property first being recorded as being advertised and its sale completion date.
 It shows that, for each of the last ten quarters, the open market properties sold had been on the market, on average, for longer than the local market properties.
-It also shows that local market properties sold during the fourth quarter of 2017 had been on the market for longer on average than those sold during quarter 4 of 2016.
+It also shows that local market properties sold during the first quarter of 2018 had been on the market for longer on average than those sold during the same quarter of 2017.

 There is very little difference between the length of time between first being advertised and sale completion for local market bungalows and local market houses, so these are grouped together in Figure 5.1.2 for comparison with apartments.
-On average, houses and bungalows sold during the fourth quarter of 2017 were on the market for less time than apartments.
+On average, houses and bungalows sold during the first quarter of 2018 were on the market for a greater time than apartments.

-Figure 5.1.3 shows increases in the average time taken across three out of the five price brackets between the fourth quarters of 2016 and 2017.
+Figure 5.1.3 shows increases in the average time taken across three out of the five price brackets between the first quarters of 2017 and 2018.